How Long Would You Live?

 Conclusion

-It’s probably obvious by now—or maybe it was obvious at the beginning—that the answer to this question serves as a proxy for how much someone is enjoying their life.
+It’s maybe obvious by now—or maybe it was obvious at the beginning—that a person’s answer to this question serves as a proxy for how much someone is enjoying their life.
 I’m simplifying, but there’s a strong correlation.
+The other (anti)-correlation I’ve noticed is that the older the person answering is, the shorter their answer is going to be.
+I don’t think I’ve ever asked this question to someone in their 60’s and had them say, “I wanna live for a billion years”.
+People seem to naturally find acceptance of death as they age.

 There’s also the matter of the people who want to live forever…

 So many people talk about how “San Junipero” is their favorite episode of Black Mirror.
 It’s the one with the happy ending—the two lovers riding off into the virtual sunset to spend eternity with each other.
-The problem with this fairytale interpretation is that it neglects a thoughtful inclusion of the “Quagmire” scene.
+The problem with this popular fairytale interpretation is that it neglects a thoughtful inclusion of the “Quagmire” scene.
 In the middle of the episode, the main character goes to a club called The Quagmire.
-It’s filled with people having a seemingly fun—if extreme—time, but the conversational backdrop is quite explicit about the truth: The Quagmire is home to all of the system’s oldest residents.
+The rave lit warehouse is filled with people having a seemingly fun (if extreme) time, but the conversational backdrop is quite explicit about the truth: The Quagmire is home to all of the system’s oldest residents.
 The ones who have already lived several normal human lifespans’ worth of experiences.

 One could argue that fizzling out, getting depressed, and eventually committing suicide is a small price to pay for immortality.
 I’m not so sure.
 Our biology simultaneously compels us toward self‑preservation just as strongly as it demands purpose.